DAck29/Food-Non-Food-Classification/README.md

 ## Setup

 Please use the Anaconda Prompt instead of the terminal/powershell to avoid package installation problems.
+Alternatively, git bash can also be used.
 In the anaconda prompt, Navigate to a directory of your choice, e.g.,
 ```bash
 cd Documents/DM
 ```